Dolomites, Italy: Guide to the perfect holiday in the Dolomites

 The nearest airport to the Dolomites is Venice.
 Just beware that Venice has two airports – Treviso and Marco Polo.
 Marco Polo Airport is just outside Venice and Treviso Airport is north of Venice, closer to the Dolomites.

-Another nearby airport is also near Verona, but not so many companies fly here (e.g. flights from London, Paris).
+Another nearby airport is also near Verona, but not so many companies fly here (you can use flights from London, Paris).

-Tip: You can pick up a car directly at Venice Airport, which you book here .
-I recommend booking well in advance while there is sufficient choice and the best prices.
+Tip: Right at Venice Airport you can to book a car.
+I recommend booking well in advance if you want to ensure the best choice at the best prices.
 Reservations can be cancelled free of charge if necessary (but always double check the information for the specific model).

 The Dolomites are 1-2 hours by car from the airport, depending on where you stay.
 For train connections, visit the Italian Railways website trenitalia.com or take a direct bus to Cortina d’Ampezzo.